11 Classical Guitar Lessons for Beginners (+3 Pitfalls to Avoid)

 #3: Set a time to practice each day

-For the first month or two, we haven’t yet formed the habit of playing every day.
+For the first month or two, we haven’t yet formed the habit of playing classical guitar every day.
 So after the initial glow (“puppy love”) wears off, we may “forget” to practice.

-To avoid quitting, we can set a time to play guitar each day.
+To avoid quitting, we can set a time to learn guitar each day.

 If we’re truly serious, we can put it on the calendar or daily planner.
 We can set an alarm.